maxdml/dbos-kubernetes/README.md

 For this tutorial we'll use a single queue with worker concurrency limits.
 The application will expose an endpoint which will enqueue a single workflow, set to sleep for a configurable duration.

-The code snippets will be in Golang but the concept works across all DBOS SDKs.
-This repository runs the example and has utility scripts assuming as much.
+This sample application uses Transact Golang and is applicable to all DBOS SDKs and KEDA-able Kubernetes clusters.

-<details><summary><strong>Configuration</strong></summary>
+<details><summary><strong>Configuration for EKS deployment</strong></summary>

 Before deploying, you need to configure environment-specific values: